duckietown/duckietown-lx/state_estimation/README.md

 the code to be completed as part of the exercise.

 ## Phase 2: Evaluate and refine your solution

 You can finetune your solution and see how it behaves in the simulator using:

     💻$ `dts exercises test --sim`

-Similar to the last exercises, you can open up the noVNC browser and look at the image stream in `rqt_image_view` to gauge the performance of your model.
+You can open up the noVNC browser and look at the image stream in `rqt_image_view` to gauge the performance of your model.
 In noVNC, click on the `rqt_image_view` icon and in the dropdown menu select `agent/lane_filter_node/belief_img`.
 This image is a matrix representation of the belief histogram.